 With AI automated incident response, you can prioritize incident response events and ensure that you have the required resources focused on high.

 The use of AI in cybersecurity is mostly effective.
 It can help analyze enormous amounts of data quickly to detect and prevent unauthorized access before cybercriminals can do any harm.
 Additionally, AI systems are always on guard, using predictive techniques to identify threats and prevent them from compromising your network.

 However, there’s a debate in the field about how effective AI in cybersecurity is exactly.
 The problem here is that sometimes small but accurate data proves more efficient in practice (data-centric AI).
 You don’t always need massive volumes of information to create accurate models.
-In fact, most often than not, large data sets can result in AI systems rendering false positives and incorrect results.
+To this: You don’t always need massive volumes of information to create accurate models for data enrichment.

 According to American data scientist Andrew Ng, in some industries that don’t have the luxury of large data sets, it’s better to focus on “good data” instead of “big data.”

 AI is a double-edged sword that enables malicious threats and also prevents cybercrimes.
 Malicious hackers can leverage AI tools to enhance the precision and effectiveness of their attacks.
 They can use AI to bypass detection by learning the most common detection rules.
 Fuzzing is one of the standard techniques cybercriminals use to expose weakness in software and exploit it.

 The use of AI can improve the accuracy and precision of the attack, resulting in more devastating damages.
 Also, cybercriminals can use AI to enhance phishing attacks.
 When AI powers a phishing attack, cybercriminals can extract only the needed information, making malware challenging to detect by traditional security solutions.